Skip to main content

 Buy the EO Mini Pro 3 if:

-• You prefer a tethered cable for daily convenience
+• You want a tethered 5-metre cable and a CT clamp for modest solar diversion.

 Detailed breakdown